HETFADIA/PercolationProjectDSU/README.md

 <p>

-The aim of the Project is to determine whether the system percolates or not and to find the probability for Monte Carlo Simulation.
+The aim of the Project is to determine whether the system percolates or not.
+In DSU project, we randomly select cells until the system percolates.
+Our aim is to determine the percentage of randomly cells used to percolate the system of n x n grid.

 </p>
 <br />